sgorgun/while-statements/README.md

 }
 ```

 Experienced programmers consider using number literals with unexplained meaning as a *bad practice*.
-They call a such literal a [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)).
+They call such literals [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)).

 If you have a magic number in your code, [replace it with a symbolic constant](https://refactoring.guru/replace-magic-number-with-symbolic-constant):